-It’s getting increasingly difficult for any local business to rank highly on Google, but car dealerships are one of the most competitive and complex sectors for local search engine optimization.
+It’s getting increasingly difficult for any local business to rank highly on Google, but car dealerships seo is very competitive and complex sector of the local search engine optimization industry.

 Customers nowadays conduct a significant amount of their research online before they ever walk into a car dealership showroom.
 (And many individuals have no idea what kind of car they desire when they begin shopping.)